Segs/SegsEngine/README.md

 Synced with upstream up to godotengine/godot@037237f5183c4b8752f8a08d610bb9395ad294ea

+### Note: Our changes likely introduced new errors, please if at all possible, check similar operations on upstream editor.

 ## Differences & Goals (incomplete list)

 * Codebase is meant to be modernized to a current c++ standard (c++17), but we will be careful with readability ( no `auto`-everything )